LogtalkDotOrg/logtalk3/manuals/sources/libraries/csv.rst

 The library also include predicates to guess the separator and guess the number of columns in a given CSV file.

-Files can be read into a list of rows (with each row being represented by a list of fields) or asserted using a user-defined dynamic predicate.
+Files and streams can be read into a list of rows (with each row being represented by a list of fields) or asserted using a user-defined dynamic predicate.

-Data can be saved to a CSV file by providing the object and predicate for accessing the data plus the name of the destination file.
+Data can be saved to a CSV file or stream by providing the object and predicate for accessing the data plus the name of the destination file or the stream handle or alias.

 API documentation
 -----------------